icbi-lab/miopy/README.rst

 * Identification of prognostic biomarkers and survival analyses
 * Identification of predictive biomarkers and classification

 MIOPY was developed to handle the analysis in `MIO <http://mio.icbi.at>`_.
-Please check the MIO `repository <http://github.com/icbi-lab/mio>`_ to run MIO locally.
-MIOPY includes all the functions to run the analyses that MIO from python.
+Please check the MIO `repository <http://github.com/icbi-lab/mio>`_to run MIO locally.
+MIOPY includes all the functions available in MIO.

 **We are happy about feedback and welcome contributions!**